VCCT-PROG2A-2025-G3/ChatbotPOE_GUI/README.md

-Add a password strength checker or more interactive features.
+Add a password strength checker or additional interactive features.

-Include persistent storage for tasks and activity logs (GUI).

-Enhance the console version with dynamic query handling using NLP.
+Enhance user name input via a WPF dialog.

-Add customizable themes or audio options for both versions.
+Add customizable themes or fonts for the WPF interface.

 Contributors